 - Toy Story Midway Mania

-Words Rides in California Adventure for Overweight People:
+Words Rides in California Adventure for Larger People:

 - Mater’s Jingle Jamboree — if you go alone, tihs will be great, but the vehicle rotates both ways, so you can’t stop yourself from falling into your ride companion.

-- Incredicoaster — can be a tight fit
+- Incredicoaster — can be a tight fit, like any roller coaster.

 - Grizzly River Run — because I always have a poncho on it’s hard to get the seatbelt done quick enough — but otherwise great!